Novum Law recognised in prestigious Chambers & Partners Guide 2024

 “At Novum Law, we see the serious effects asbestos-related lung conditions have on our clients even in more temperate weather, and understand that in these heatwave conditions extra precautions must be taken so that the most vulnerable do not end up facing severe health consequences.”

 If you or a loved one has been diagnosed with an asbestos-related lung condition, you may be able to claim compensation.
-To find out more about how Novum Law’s expert team of asbestos solicitors can help on a ‘No Win, No Fee’ basis, call us on 0800 884 0777, email firstname.lastname@example.org or complete our online enquiry form for a free, no obligation chat.
+To find out more about how Novum Law’s expert team of asbestos lawyers can help on a ‘No Win, No Fee’ basis, call us on 0800 884 0777, email firstname.lastname@example.org or complete our online enquiry form for a free, no obligation chat.